 The media is playable in the upper right corner of the page across all Media Info tabs.
 The creation date, type, owner, and IDs are visible underneath the media.
 The vertical action menu above the media allows users to Duplicate, Archive, set Chapters (Beta), or send the media to the Trash.

-The above figure shows the Details, Publishing, Analytics, and History tabs, which appear for all video / audio media an admin can access.
+The above figure shows the Details, Publishing, Analytics, and History tabs, which appear for all video / audio media that an admin can access.
 The contents of these are described in the sections below.

 Interactive Media contains another tab, the Polling tab, for student responses to the polls embedded in the media.